RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 ### Time limits

-1. **Competition Task**: The time limits set for each task are *strictly* followed.
+1. **Regular Task**: The time limits set for each task are *strictly* followed.
 Please, check each task time limit in the rules section.

 1. **Setup time**: Unless stated otherwise, there is *5 minutes* for setup time.
-Robots need to be ready to enter the *Arena* no later than one minute after the door has been closed to the former team.
+Robots need to be ready right after the door has been closed to the former team.

 1. **Time-up**: When the time is up, the team must immediately remove their robot(s) from the *Arena*.
-No more additional score will be giving.
+No additional points will be scored.

 1. **Show must go on**: On special cases, the referee may let the robot continue the test for demonstration purposes, but no additional points will be scored.